learn-co-students/js-data-structures-arrays-readme-nyc-web-071519/README.md

 // => undefined
 ```

 That's so much typing!
-There are much, much better ways to keep organize data in
+There are much, much better ways to organize data in
 JavaScript.
 Let's learn about one of the most common: the _`Array`_.

 ## Create Arrays